gaph-pucrs/MA-Memphis/README.md

     - name: MAINJECTOR      # Mandatory MA Injector peripheral
       pe: 0,0               # is connected at border PE 0,0
       port: S               # Connected at port SOUTH.
 Note to use a border port.
-  options:                  # Optional list of definitions to be passed to hardware build
+  definitions:              # Optional list of definitions to be passed to hardware build
     - FLIT_SNIFFER: 1       # Add this line to enable detailed flit report
 ```